MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-compatibility.md

 - Security key registration isn't supported on ChromeOS or Chrome browser.

 ### Linux
-- Sign-in with passkey in Microsoft Authenticator is not supported in Firefox on Linux.
+- Sign-in with passkey in Microsoft Authenticator isn't supported in Firefox on Linux.

 ### iOS
-- Sign-in with passkey requires iOS 14.3 or later because Microsoft Entra ID requires user verification for multi-factor authentication.
+- Sign-in with passkey requires iOS 14.3 or later because Microsoft Entra ID requires user verification for multifactor authentication.
 - BLE security keys aren't supported on iOS by Apple.
 - New security key registration doesn't work on iOS browsers because they don't prompt to set up biometrics or PIN.
 - See [Sign in when more than three passkeys are registered](#sign-in-when-more-than-three-passkeys-are-registered).

 ### Android
-- Sign-in with passkey requires Google Play Services 21 or later because Microsoft Entra ID requires user verification for multi-factor authentication.
+- Sign-in with passkey requires Google Play Services 21 or later because Microsoft Entra ID requires user verification for multifactor authentication.
 - BLE security keys aren't supported on Android by Google.
 - Security key registration with Microsoft Entra ID isn't yet supported on Android.
-- Sign-in with passkey is not supported in Firefox on Android.
+- Sign-in with passkey isn't supported in Firefox on Android.

 ## Native application support